nightcrawler-/monerix-xmr/notes.md

 Thoughts::
 Explore device tracking by the cloud vendors, possibly use a different setup for signup/subscription.
 Cookies, https headers, user agents?

+### Alt.
+Creation strategy

+1. Use automated script above that pauses every x-hours after one VM creation
+2. Write a script that will take in the region and machine type as parameters for creation and deployment of a single istance